kestra-io/docs/content/docs/configuration/index.md

 ### Environment Variables Prefix

 Kestra provides a way to use environment variables in your flow.
 By default, Kestra will only look at environment variables that start with `KESTRA_`.
-You can change this prefix by setting the `kestra.variables.env-vars-prefix` configuration option:
+You can change this prefix by setting the `kestra.variables.envVarsPrefix` configuration option:

 ```yaml
 kestra: